antoine3000/iot-gardening-station/README.md

 4. Connect the sensor to the board with a Grove cable to pin 4 and 5
 4. Connect the water unit to the board with a Grove cable to pin 1 and 2
 5. Tape the sensor to the base of the watering unit using double-sided tape
-6. 3D print the case and place it on the unit to cover everything
+6. 3D print the cap and place it on the unit to cover everything

 ![](medias/IMG_9941.jpg)
 ![](medias/IMG_9946.jpg)